 Lake Palestine Location

-Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Highway 155, the result of a dam on the Neches River owned and operated by the Angelina and Neches River Authority.
+Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Highway 155, the result of a dam on the Neches River owned and operated by the Upper Neches River Municipal Water Authority.

 Portions of Anderson, Cherokee, Henderson, and Smith Counties are included in the lake.
 The Neches River continues flowing southward from the dam, establishing the boundary between Anderson and Cherokee Counties.

 Lake Palestine Features and Attractions

 Lake Palestine provides recreation and outdoor activities for everyone, with boating, water skiing, houseboating, camping, RVing, canoeing, hiking, biking, and fishing all being popular activities.

 It also offers waterfront and lakeside living for many Texans and visitors, and lodging including RV parks, campgrounds, resorts, cabins, motels, and B&Bs.